numbbo/temp-doc-bbob/assets/bbob-mixint/md/functions.md

 ### Suite Construction

-The `bbob` suite consists of problems with 24 different functions in 6 dimensions, $n = 2, 3, 5, 10, 20, 40$, and 15 instances.
+The `bbob` suite consists of problems with 24 different functions in 6 dimensions, $n = 2, 3, 5, 10, 20, 40$, and 15 instances (see [@wp200901_2010] for the function definitions).
 Because the
 discretization reduces the number of continuous variables, higher dimensions are used for the `bbob-mixint` suite to produce challenging problems.
-We chose $n = 5, 10, 20, 40, 80, 160$ as the dimensions of the `bbob-mixint` suite.
+We chose $n = 5, 10, 20, 40, 80, 160$ as the dimensions of the `bbob-mixint` suite.^[Note that the function definitions of all mentioned test suites are scalable in dimension.
+The six dimensions are only pre-chosen to facilitate the experimental setup.]

 Because the numerical effort for some `bbob` problems scales with $n^2$, we use these for dimensions $\leq 40$ only.
-For dimensions $>40$, we use the corresponding problems from the `bbob-largescale` suite which scale linearly with $n$.
+For dimensions $>40$, we use the corresponding problems from the `bbob-largescale` suite [@vabh2018a] which scale linearly with $n$.

 As all dimensions $n$ are multiples of 5, we define five arities for
 $n/5$ consecutive variables, respectively, as $l=2,4,8,16,\infty$.
 We